acgeospatial/awesome-earthobservation-code/README.md

 A curated list of awesome tools, tutorials, code, helpful projects, links, stuff about Earth Observation and Geospatial stuff!

 ## List based on #scenefromabove podcast lunchtime discussions
+This is being extended frequently in April 2020

 <div align="center">